top of page

 • Asthma: 60-80% poor treatment compliance

-This comparison isn't meant to discourage—it's meant to illustrate that addiction is a chronic medical condition requiring ongoing management, not a moral failing that should be "cured" with willpower alone.
+This comparison illustrates that addiction is a chronic medical condition requiring ongoing management, not a moral failing that should be "cured" with willpower alone.

 The 90% Who Struggle: Common Relapse Patterns